sskyy/redux-event-bus/docs/api/API.md

 #### Arguments

   - asynchronousAction(Generator|Promise|Function) : Internally we use **co.js** like machanism to handle asynchronous code.
-So, you can name anything can be yield by co.
+So, you can name anything can be yield by co.js.
   - name(String) : unique name of the task.

 #### Returns